matrixorigin/neolink.ai-docs/docs/ContainerInstance/ssh.md

 Enter the command in your local terminal, and use the copied SSH password to log in and access the compute instance.

+NOTE: When connecting via SSH on a Windows system, if you encounter a Permission denied issue, please check the following:

+1. Whether port 22 is open on Windows 10.

+2. Press Windows key + R, type services.msc, and check whether the OpenSSH SSH Server service is enabled.

 ## Passwordless Login

 Neolink.AI supports configuring SSH public keys to enable passwordless login, reducing the need to copy SSH passwords and providing a more secure and reliable method of access.